The History of my Mormon Heritage

 March 13, 1871-April 13, 1936

-June 14, July 1878-May 5, 1968
+July 14, 1878-May 5, 1968

-One of these 18 children was my grandmother, Helfred.
+Ane and Lars Christian had 18 children.
+They were all raised in the Mormon church.
+One of those 18 children was my grandmother, Helfred.
 She was born on January 9, 1901.
-In those days, it was common for children to die from different illnesses.
+In those days it was common for children to die from many different illnesses.
 Helfred saw six of her siblings pass away at a young age.

-Botton: Hyrum, Lars.
-Ada, Kirstine, Edith, Herman
+Bottom: Hyrum, Lars, Ada, Kirstine, Edith, Herman

 Missionaries from America, 1920

-History of my Grandmother, Helfred Helene Larsen.
+The History of my Grandmother, Helfred Helene Larsen.

 A few years later, Helfred worked at a hospital, where she earned some money.